10 Ways To Eat More Dandelion Greens (Especially If You’re Tired Of Kale)

 8. Wilted dandelion greens salad with butternut squash, quinoa + avocado

 Get yourself some cubes of roasted butternut squash, cooked quinoa, a ripe avocado, some dandelion greens and coconut oil.
-Add a small amount of coconut oil in a frying plan over medium heat and add greens.
-Cook for about a minute until just barley wilted.
-Place the squash, the quinoa and sliced avocado on top of the wilted greens.
-Dress lightly with dressing of choice.
+Add a small amount of coconut oil in a frying pan over medium heat and add greens.
+Cook for about a minute until just barely wilted.
+Place the squash, quinoa and sliced avocado on top of the wilted greens.
+Top with your dressing of choice.

 9. Chopped + wilted in brown rice with chickpeas + tamari